 Once we receive the request and issue a confirmation receipt, a process of analysis and verification begins.
 The amount of time this process takes varies depending upon the information provided in the supporting documentation, and the complexity of the individual case.

 In the event that further documentation or clarification is needed, we will contact the requestor.
-The delegation or redelegation request will not proceed until we have received satisfactory documentation and information.
+The delegation or transfer request will not proceed until we have received satisfactory documentation and information.

 If we are unable to process the request due to significant lack of detail, the inability to confirm information, and/or unresponsiveness by the requestor, we will administratively close the request.
 In such cases, the requestor is welcome to resubmit the request at a later date to restart the review process once the additional material is available.

 In addition to verification and analysis of the material supplied in the request, for transfer requests, we will ask the current administrative and technical contacts, and the current ccTLD manager, whether they agree to the request.